 New Mexico Ice Wolves Host Family Introduction

-As we look forward to our inaugural season, our NAHL team will welcome twenty-five players from across the United States and foreign countries to our community.
+As we look forward to our upcoming season, our NAHL team will welcome twenty-five players from across the United States and foreign countries to our community.
 These players range in age from 16 to 20 years old.
 Their stay in Albuquerque will begin in late August and continue through the playoff season in mid-April.
 When these young men become a member of the New Mexico Ice Wolves Hockey Team, they do not live on their own and all require a family to live with.
 This is where the host family becomes very important as each player is matched with and placed into a home and family within our community.